odedindi/panterTodo/README.md

 *for example:*

 - api calls were modified to be more context sentsitive, for example, useMe to fetch the current user info or useMyTodoLists to fetch the current user's todo lists.
-- remove store as it was redundant, exposing needed data where needed using the useQuering or useMutation hooks directly where needed.
+- remove store as it was redundant, exposing needed data where needed using the useQuering or useMutation hooks directly.
 - clean the code more.
 - move the todo lists menu out from the navbar and have it as a heading on the user page.